OlivierSohn/hamazed/BACKLOG.md

 - 3 players : 2 do the 2 expressions,
 one does the operation : * or +

-- the number of numbers per connected component should be proportional to the cc size.
+- the count of flying items per connected component should be proportional to the cc size.

 - ships replaced by humans walking, jumping, climbing